-The Project Team engaged with Indigenous communities according to the requirements of the Duty to Consult process.
-Indigenous communities that have potential or established Treaty rights in the vicinity of the Project were contacted during the ToR stage of the EA.
+The Project Team engaged with Indigenous communities and interested community members according to the requirements of the Duty to Consult process.
+Indigenous communities that have potential or established Aboriginal or Treaty rights in the vicinity of the Project were contacted during the ToR stage of the EA.
 Materials sent to communities are outlined in Table 4-1.